 Can I Invite Myself?

-So, as an individual entrepreneur of Georgia, inviting yourself is most likely to fail.
-As a director of an LLC or corporation where a second director or authorized person could sign the invitation letter, you have much higher chance.
+As an individual entrepreneur in Georgia, inviting yourself is most likely to fail.
+However, as the director of an LLC or a corporation where a second director or authorized person could sign the invitation letter, you might have a much higher chance.

 If you attempt any of the above options and succeed or fail, please contact firstname.lastname@example.org with your story.

-Additional details on the some specific conditions surrounding the above types of entry can be found on the official government website.
+Additional details on specific conditions surrounding the above types of entry can be found on the official government website.

-If you are a remote worker who earns more than $2,000 per month, for the last 12 months, then you may qualify to enter Georgia on the basis of your profession.
+If you are a remote worker who earns more than $2,000 per month for the last 12 months, then you may qualify to enter Georgia on the basis of your profession.
 You must select a Tbilisi hotel in advance in order to be quarantined (8 days, at your own expense).
 Update: It’s not clear if quarantine will still be enforced, and instead a negative PCR test on entry may be sufficient.

 The article also contains a growing FAQ section listing some of the most important information.

-If you are enrolled on a course with a Georgian educational institution, you might qualify for entry under the student permit.
+If you are enrolled in a course with a Georgian educational institution, you might qualify for entry under the student permit.

-The form involves a lot of questions, pay attention to which are *required and which are not, as things like filling in your residence permit info are not actually required as many students will not have one.
+The form involves a lot of questions, so pay attention to which are *required* and which are not, as things like filling in your residence permit information are not actually required, since many students will not have one.

-Note: Students are still be expected to quarantine for 12 days, rather than the 8 days everyone else is.
+Note: Students are still expected to quarantine for 12 days, rather than the 8 days required of everyone else.